-The fair value of the portfolio at December 31, 2015 and 2014 was determined internally by the Trust.
-In order to substantiate management's valuation, approximately 36% of the portfolio was appraised by external valuation professionals throughout 2015 (approximately 44% in 2014).
-For the twelve month period ended December 31, 2015, a fair value gain of \$27.1 million was recorded on the financial statements as a result of changes in the fair value of investment properties.
-The increase in the fair value of the properties over last year was attributed in part to the gain on LIV as prior year, the property was valued at acquisition cost plus redevelopment costs.
-The direct capitalization income approach method of valuation was not a reliable measure as the property was undergoing a significant amount of work which affected multiple components of the estimated NOI as well as the Cap Rate.
-The remainder of the fair value gain has been driven primarily by improvements in operating results stemming from the repositioning of the properties and the capital invested over the last five years as well as minor changes to the capitalization rate.
-The weighted average capitalization rate used across the portfolio at the end of Q4 2015 was 5.15% as compared to 5.40% for Q4 2014 and 5.21% for Q3 2015.
-The decrease in the weighted average capitalization rate has been driven primarily by the properties added to our Income Properties in 2015.
+The fair value of the portfolio at December 31, 2016 and 2015 was determined internally by the Trust.
+In order to substantiate management's valuation, approximately 30% of the portfolio was appraised by external valuation professionals throughout 2016 (approximately 36% in 2015).
+For the twelve month period ended December 31, 2016, a fair value gain of \$15.2 million was recorded on the financial statements as a result of changes in the fair value of investment properties.
+The increase in the fair value of the properties over last year has been driven primarily by improvements in operating results stemming from the repositioning of the properties.
+The weighted average capitalization rate used across the portfolio at the end of Q4 2016 was 4.96% as compared to 5.15% for Q4 2015 and 5.00% for Q3 2016.
+The change in the weighted average capitalization rate is driven primarily by the properties acquired and sold in 2015 and 2016 as well as the decrease in capitalization rates on properties that have undergone significant repositioning.